EHBB(LOCAL) - SPECIAL PROGRAMS: GIFTED AND TALENTED STUDENTS

 The District may place on a furlough any student who is unable to maintain satisfactory performance or whose educational needs are not being met within the structure of the gifted and talented program.
 A furlough may be initiated by the District, the parent, or the student.

-In accordance with administrative regulations, a furlough shall be granted for specified reasons and for a specified period of time.
-At the end of a furlough, the student may reenter the gifted program, be placed on another furlough, or be exited from the program.
+In accordance with the Board-approved program, a furlough shall be granted for specified reasons and for a specified period of time.
+At the end of a furlough, the student may reenter the gifted and talented program, be placed on another furlough, or be exited from the program.

-The District shall monitor student performance in the program.
-If at any time the selection committee determines it is in the best interest of the student and his or her educational needs, the committee may exit a student from the program.
-If a student or parent requests removal from the program, the selection committee shall meet with the parent and student before honoring the request.
+The District shall monitor student performance in response to gifted and talented program services.
+If at any time the selection committee or a parent determines it is in the best interest of the student to exit the program, the committee shall meet with the parent and student before finalizing an exit decision.

-A parent or student may appeal any final decision of the selection committee regarding selection for or exit from the gifted program.
+A parent, student, or educator may appeal any final decision of the selection committee regarding selection for or exit from the gifted and talented program.
 Appeals shall be made first to the selection committee.
 Any subsequent appeals shall be made in accordance with FNG(LOCAL) beginning at Level Two.